ENSP strongly supports plain packaging as an effective measure for combatting tobacco consumption.

 Status of Plain Packaging implementation

-Australia was the first country to adopt the measure and implement it in 2012 followed by France, which implemented the measure from 31 December 2016.
-In the UK plain packaging will be in force as of May 2017, while Ireland has signed a commencement order on 29 March 2017, enforcing standardised packaging as of 30 September 2017.
+Australia was the first country to adopt the measure and implement it in 2012 followed by France, which implemented the measure at retail level from 31 December 2016.
+In the UK plain packaging is in force at retail level as of May 2017, while Ireland has signed a commencement order on 29 March 2017, enforcing standardised packaging on manufacturer level as of 30 September 2017.
 Hungary will implement plain packaging in 2018 and Slovenia in January 2020.
-A number of other countries have already taken strong steps in the legislation process or formally considered to introduce the measure such as Norway, New Zealand, Canada, Uruguay, Thailand, Singapore, Belgium, Romania, Turkey, Finland, Chile and South Africa.
+A number of other countries have already taken strong steps in the legislation process or formally considered to introduce the measure such as Norway, New Zealand, Canada, Uruguay, Thailand, Singapore, Belgium, Romania, Georgia, Turkey, Finland, Chile and South Africa.

 - ENSP welcomes the European Court of Justice’s decision to reject challenges against the Tobacco Products Directive